mooniak/fontpackage-standard/README.md

 ### Goals
 - Develop a standard for font project repositories treating font project as a ‘font package’
 - Develop an universal standard for the font package, providing metadata for direct distribution from the repository and consumption by conforming package managers or sync clients (primarily Type.World)
-- Provide tooling and workflows to easily build other kinds of packages from repository (ie; npm, Appstream specification)
+- Provide tooling and workflow to easily packages fonts for other platforms (ie; npm, Appstream specification)
 - Optionally use the same manifest file to include build and testing configurations for other tools (fontmake, fontbakery)

 ### Existing related projects and standards